CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a solid description with excellent trigger term coverage and completeness, clearly stating both what the skill does and when to use it.
-Its main weakness is that the specificity of capabilities relies on jargon ('repo-canonical, symlinked, git-tracked, slogged') that describes properties rather than concrete actions, which may not help Claude understand the full scope of what the skill does.
-Overall it would perform well in a multi-skill selection scenario.
+This is a solid description with excellent trigger terms and completeness, clearly answering both what and when.
+Its main weakness is that the capability description relies on insider jargon ('repo-canonical, symlinked, git-tracked, slogged') rather than spelling out concrete steps in plain language, which slightly reduces specificity.
+Overall it would perform well in skill selection scenarios.

 Suggestions

-Replace or supplement jargon qualifiers ('repo-canonical, symlinked, git-tracked, slogged') with concrete action descriptions like 'creates the skill markdown file, symlinks it into the skills directory, commits to git, and logs the creation'.
+Replace jargon like 'repo-canonical, symlinked, git-tracked, slogged' with concrete action descriptions such as 'creates the skill file in the canonical repo location, symlinks it to the active skills directory, commits it to git, and logs the creation in the slog'.

 DimensionReasoningScore